 * What is the target platform of your app?

 * What kind of framework do you need?
 (Like a native mobile app framework or a hybrid one or a web app)

 * What are the major functions of your application?

 * What plugins do you need in order to run the app successfully?

 * How your app will interact with a user and other website applications?

 If you have figured out the answers to these questions, then you will find the best frameworks for mobile app development.
 But keep things in the mind, the frameworks evolve continuously and they get new features that will make software development easier and faster.

 If you look into the Mobile app, different types of apps can be developed differently.
 All has its advantage and disadvantage.
 The thing is, you need to figure out the app before you start building.

-Infinijith Help you in figuring out which app is perfect for you and develop it by inheriting all your requirements.
-Infinijith help you in transferring your idea into reality.
+Infinijith Help you in figuring out which framework is perfect for you and develop it by inheriting all your requirements.
+Infinijith helps you in transferring your idea into reality.